 The intention is to consider the situation relevant for the pump-probe experiments on cuprates \cite{matsuda94,okamoto2011}.
 One can imagine two different situations:

 a) First is the photodoping of the Mott-Hubbard insulator, where a low concentration of highly excited charge carriers (holons and doublons) is created within an otherwise insulating AFM system.
 Both types of carriers would exhibit, at least in the transient stage, an independent response to the probe pulse.
-To simulate this situation we consider as the initial w.f. a single hole localized on one site, $|\psi(0)\rangle $ being the eigenstate of the model, Eq.~(\ref{tj}), where effective $t_h$ is put to zero.
+To simulate this situation we consider as the initial wf. a single hole localized on one site, $|\psi(0)\rangle $ being the eigenstate of the model, Eq.~(\ref{tj}), where effective $t_h$ is put to zero.

 b) Another setting is a weakly doped AFM insulator, represented by the g.s. of a single hole within the $t$-$J$ model.
 The effect of a strong pump pulse applied to it can be simulated by introduction of a phase shift in the hopping term of Eq.~(\ref{tj}), changing $t_h \to t_{h}^{ij}=t_h {\exp}(i \theta_{ij}) $, where we perform the maximum shift in the chosen direction $x$, i.e. $\theta_x =\pi$.
 Both scenarios correspond to the same change in the total kinetic energy $E_{kin}$, calculated from the expectation value of the $t_h$ term in Eq.~(\ref{tj}).
 As obvious for the initially localized hole with $t_h(t=0)=0$, the excited state has $E_{kin}(t=0)=0$.
-For the choice $\theta_x=\pi$ the effect of the particular phase shift is to change the sign of hopping in the $x$ direction.
+For the choice $\theta_x=\pi$ the effect of particular phase shift is to change the sign of hopping in the $x$ direction.
 Due to rotational invariance this again yields zero total kinetic energy.

 Results for a single hole within the $t$-$J$ model are obtained via two numerical methods.
-One is the exact diagonalization (ED) of small systems employing Lanczos method, where we study the 2D square lattices with $N \leq 26$ sites and PBC.
+One is the exact diagonalization (ED) of small systems employing Lanczos method, where we study the 2D square lattices with $N \leq 26$ sites and p.b.c.
 First we find the g.s. $|\psi(0)\rangle$.
-By solving time-dependent Schr\"odinger equation, the time evolution of $|\psi(t') \rangle$ and evaluation of recursive relations, Eq.~(\ref{iter}), are obtained by employing the Lanczos basis \cite{park86,prelovsek13}.
-Since the available square lattices ($N =18,20, 26$) are in general not rotationally invariant we perform the averaging of $\sigma'=(\sigma'_{xx}+\sigma'_{yy})/2$ for case b) together with corresponding pulses $\theta_{\alpha}= \theta_{x}, \theta_{y}$.
+By solving time-dependent Schr\"odinger equation, time evolution of $|\psi(t') \rangle$ and evaluation of recursive relations, Eq.~(\ref{iter}), is obtained by employing the Lanczos basis \cite{park86,prelovsek13}.
+Since the available square lattices ($N =18,20, 26$) are in general not rotationally invariant we perform the averaging of $\sigma'=(\sigma'_{xx}+\sigma'_{yy})/2$ for the case b) together with corresponding pulses $\theta_{\alpha}= \theta_{x}, \theta_{y}$.